-The following is a description of certain ratings assigned by S&P and Moody's
+The following is a description of certain ratings assigned by S&P Global Ratings and Moody's.

-S&P
+S&P Global Ratings

-An S&P issue credit rating is a forward-looking opinion about the creditworthiness of an obligor with respect to a specific financial obligation, a specific class of financial obligations or a specific financial program (including ratings on medium-term note programs and commercial paper programs).
-It takes into consideration the creditworthiness of guarantors, insurers or other forms of credit enhancement on the obligation and takes into account the currency in which the obligation is denominated.
-The opinion reflects S&P's view of the obligor's capacity and willingness to meet its financial commitments as they come due, and may assess terms, such as collateral security and subordination, which could affect ultimate payment in the event of default.
+An S&P Global Ratings issue credit rating is a forward-looking opinion about the creditworthiness of an obligor with respect to a specific financial obligation, a specific class of financial obligations, or a specific financial program (including ratings on medium-term note programs and commercial paper programs).
+It takes into consideration the creditworthiness of guarantors, insurers, or other forms of credit enhancement on the obligation and takes into account the currency in which the obligation is denominated.
+The opinion reflects S&P Global Ratings' view of the obligor's capacity and willingness to meet its financial commitments as they come due, and this opinion may assess terms, such as collateral security and subordination, which could affect ultimate payment in the event of default.

 Issue credit ratings can be either long-term or short-term.
-Short-term ratings are generally assigned to those obligations considered short-term in the relevant market.
-Short-term ratings also are used to indicate the creditworthiness of an obligor with respect to put features on long-term obligations.
+Short-term issue credit ratings are generally assigned to those obligations considered short-term in the relevant market, typically with an original maturity of no more than 365 days.
+Short-term issue credit ratings are also used to indicate the creditworthiness of an obligor with respect to put features on long-term obligations.
+S&P Global Ratings would typically assign a long-term issue credit rating to an obligation with an original maturity of greater than 365 days.
+However, the ratings that S&P Global Ratings assigns to certain instruments may diverge from these guidelines based on market practices.
 Medium-term notes are assigned long-term ratings.